jrzaurin/pytorch-widedeep/mkdocs/site/pytorch-widedeep/self_supervised_pretraining.md

 Figure 2.
 Figure 1 in their [paper](https://arxiv.org/abs/2203.05556).
 The
 caption of the original paper is included in case it is useful.

-Note that the Self-Supervised Pre-Trainers described below focus on the self-supervised pre-training phase, i.e. the left side in Figure 1 and the upper part in Figure 2.
-When combined with the Trainer described earlier in the documenation, one can reproduce the full process illustrated in the figures.
+Note that the self-supervised pre-trainers described below focus, of course, on the self-supervised pre-training phase, i.e. the left side in Figure 1 and the upper part in Figure 2.
+When combined with the `Trainer` described earlier in the documenation, one can reproduce the full process illustrated in the figures above.

 Also Note that it is beyond the scope of this docs to explain in detail these routines.
 In addition, to fully utilise the self-supervised trainers